How the Prophesied Judgment Is Related to Wisdom

 Hillel the Elder understood that Solomon's Wisdom reflects the feminine aspect of God and Divinity.
 He understood the Greek idea of the Logos or the "Word," which was in the beginning and is made flesh in all human beings, and he also understood and taught the oneness of God and humanity.
 He knew and taught that we are One in the Holy Spirit of God, and he knew that even though most people do not and will not actually realize it and be enlightened while they are in this world, we all should love one another and treat all others as we would want to be treated if we were them.

-To the Essenes, though, the Second Temple, which had been rebuilt and greatly enlarged by Herod, was a materialistic, ungodly place.
+However, to the Essenes the Second Temple, which was originally built by Solomon but had been rebuilt and greatly enlarged by Herod, had become a materialistic, ungodly place.
 And Jesus of Nazareth felt the same way, calling it a "den of thieves."

 The history of the Essenes has been shrouded in mystery, not only because of their mystic nature, but because of historic reports that are incomplete assumptions.
 Some of the most well known Roman and Jewish historians prior to and during the first century believed and have led people to believe, that the Essenes were a individual sect of monastic monks -- and that may be.

-However, it is perhaps likely that the Essenes were a much wider community.
-It is possible that Mary and Joseph, the mother and father of the Jesus, may have been Essenes, or identified with their beliefs, and they may have been well versed in the teachings of Hillel the Elder and the Essenes, and taught them to Jesus.
+However, some scholars submit that the Essenes were a much wider community.
+It is possible that Mary and Joseph, the mother and father of the Jesus and James, may have been Essenes or associated with them or at least identified with their beliefs, and they may have been well versed in the teachings of Hillel the Elder and the Essenes, and taught them to Jesus.

 Like Hillel, Mary and Joseph and their sons probably understood the universal essence and core teachings of Judaism from the Tanakh, the Talmud, and Mishna.
 They were probably familiar with the Wisdom of Solomon and with the Book of Enoch, and they may have been practitioners of the ancient Jewish mysticism teachings of the Kabbalah, which may date back even before the time of Solomon.